Get a demo

 The setup for a shoe photo shoot will be different than for a t-shirt, and will depend on whether you use a model or flat lay, what fabric the products are made of, and so on.

 First, since shoes are intrinsically three-dimensional objects, they can be shot as if they were sculptures.
-To get a great photo, capture a sneaker or stiletto from all sides, and from the top.
-Consider adding a 360 view to showcase your footwear from different angles.
+To get an excellent photo, capture a sneaker or stiletto from all sides, and from the top.
+Consider adding a 360 view to exhibit your footwear from different angles.

 When you photograph a t-shirt, using a model would be best, but it’s ok to use a flat lay — simply unfold the shirt neatly on a surface, and take a photo from the top.
 You could also pin it to a backdrop and photograph it like a painting.

-As always, make sure that you have proper lighting and present your accessories or fashion apparel in the most truthful way — so your consumers can get a view of the product that’s as realistic as possible.
+As always, set proper lighting and present your accessories or fashion apparel in the most truthful way — so your consumers can get a view of the product that’s as realistic as possible.

 When you’ve decided on the optimal setup for photographing your shoes and fashion products, it’s best to group products of a similar kind that require a similar setup, and photograph them accordingly.